openstack/openstack-manuals/doc/install-guide/source/preface.rst

 Linux distributions:

 openSUSE and SUSE Linux Enterprise Server
-  You can install OpenStack by using packages on openSUSE Leap 42.3 and SUSE Linux Enterprise Server 12 SP3 through the Open Build Service Cloud repository.
+  You can install OpenStack by using packages on openSUSE Leap 42.3, openSUSE Leap 15, and SUSE Linux Enterprise Server 12 SP4 through the Open Build Service Cloud repository.

 Red Hat Enterprise Linux and CentOS
   You can install OpenStack by using packages available on Red Hat